Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

 A common theme in computer science, mathematics, and many other sciences is to consider objects or structures up to some notion of ``isomorphism'' or ``equivalence''.
 Very often the equivalence is defined by describing possible transformations of an object into an equivalent one.
 Examples are ubiquitous: graphs can be considered up to graph isomorphism; curves, surfaces, and manifolds in general are considered up to homeomorphisms or diffeomorphism; algebraic structures such as groups or rings always come with the corresponding notion of isomorphism; subgroups in a given group can be described up to isomorphism or up to conjugacy; for matrices and matrix spaces we have notions of similarity and conjugacy; quantum states shared by multiple parties are considered up to operations performed locally by these parties; etc.

 Each such notion motivates a corresponding computational problem: decide if two given objects are indeed equivalent.
 The most famous problem of this kind is the graph isomorphism problem.
 This problem is known to lie in $\NP \cap \coAM$, but for many years resisted attempts to find a polynomial-time solution (currently asymptotically best algorithm for graph isomorphism is the recent quasipolynomial algorithm of Babai~\cite{DBLP:conf/stoc/Babai16}, see also~\cite{zbMATH07503184}).
-It is conjectured to be an $\NP$-intermediate problem.
-Many isomorphism problems for various discrete structures and finite algebraic structures (for example, finite groups represented by their Cayley tables) reduce to graph isomorphism, which leads to the introduction of the complexity class $\GIclass$, which contains all problems polynomial-time reducible to graph isomorphism.
+It is conjectured to be an $\NP$-intermediate problem (although Babai's algorithm casts some doubt on this conjecture).
+Many isomorphism problems for various discrete structures and finite algebraic structures (for example, finite groups represented by their Cayley tables) reduce to graph isomorphism.
+In fact, the isomorphism problem for general finite algebraic structures with operations and relations given by listing all values is equivalent to graph isomorphism~\cite[\S15]{ZKT-survey}.
+This leads to the introduction of the complexity class $\GIclass$, which contains all problems polynomial-time reducible to graph isomorphism.

-\paragraph{Group actions and notions of equivalence.} Isomorphism problems can often be stated in terms of group actions which describe allowed equivalence transformations, and indeed this is the case for all examples mentioned above.
+\paragraph*{Group actions and notions of equivalence} Isomorphism problems can often be stated in terms of group actions which describe allowed equivalence transformations, and indeed this is the case for all examples mentioned above.
 For example, suppose we are given a pair of graphs with the vertex set $[n] = \{1, \dots, n\}$ (it is trivial to check if the graphs have the same number of vertices).
 The symmetric group~$\Symg_n$, which consists of the bijections of~$[n]$, acts on the set of graphs with vertex set~$[n]$.
 Then two graphs are isomorphic precisely when they lie in the same orbit of $\Symg_n$, that is, when there exists a permutation~$\sigma \in \Symg_n$ which transforms one graph into another.